fanhaoyuan/facteur/README.md

 # facteur

-A lightweight tool for generating CHANGELOG.md.
+A lightweight tool for managing CHANGELOG.md.

 ## Install